What to Keep in Your Car in Case You Get Stranded

 Water bottles and a gallon of water are also necessary.

+Think about whether you'd need any extra items to help with food in an emergency situation, such as a can opener, a cup or utensils.

-If there's ever a chance you could get stuck with your pet in the car, it's a good idea to keep a little plastic water bowl so they can also stay hydrated.
+If there's ever a chance you could get stuck with your pet in the car, it's a good idea to keep a little plastic water bowl so they can stay hydrated, as well as any extra food for them.

 Emergency Tools:

-Note: CORRECTION (Jan.
-6, 2022, 12:15 p.m.): This story has been updated to reflect that medication should not be kept in cars.